-Beth writes in, “Hi Pastor John!
+A listener named Beth writes in, “Hi, Pastor John.
 I’m a woman who enjoys being a woman.
-I have no desire to be a man, or to compete to be better than men at being masculine.
-For a couple of years now, I have felt drawn to police work as a vocation.
-I am unmarried and, should I become married and my husband object, I would discontinue work as a police officer.
-At this point my question is a question of principle: Can a single Christian woman, who is a complementarian, become a police officer?”
+I have no desire to be a man or to compete to be better than men at being masculine.
+For a couple of years now I’ve felt drawn to police work as a vocation.
+I am unmarried, and should I become married and my husband object, I would discontinue work as a police officer.
+At this point my question is a question of principle.
+Can a single Christian woman who is a complementarian become a police officer?”

-Now in the home, the Bible makes plain that these definitions imply a leadership role for men that bear the burden of loving and leading the wife like Christ, and that in the church that men bear the responsibility to lead the church as elders.
 But what about outside the church in thousands of possible roles that men and women may fill in society?
-My sense is that it is unwise to make a list of women’s jobs and men’s jobs.
-There is simply too much diversity and too much flexibility in how many jobs there are and how the jobs are done and what the very relationships with men or women are in all the various jobs.
-It just won’t work to try to make a list like that.
+My sense is that it is unwise to make a list of women’s jobs and men’s job.
+There is simply too much diversity and too much flexibility in how many jobs there are, how the jobs are done, and what the various relationships with men and women are in all the various jobs; it just won’t work to try to make a list like that.

-So here is one possible set of criteria that I have tried to develop over the years in assessing which roles are appropriate for men and women and which aren’t.
-It seems to me that all the acts of influence, guidance, or leadership between men and women can be described along two continuums.
-And I will mention these and then show how they apply.
+So here’s one possible set of criteria that I’ve tried to develop over the years in assessing which roles are appropriate for men and women.
+It seems to me that all the acts of influence or guidance or leadership between men and women can be described along two continuums, and I’ll mention these and then show how they apply.

-And I know that the world we live in has gone completely the other way on these things.
-So I know I am an absolute dinosaur when I am speaking these things.
-And I doubt that moving away from dinosaur truth has been good for the world or would be good in the long run no matter how sweeping the day is in regard to making negligible sexuality and gender issues in role relationships.
+I know that the world we live in has gone completely the other way on these things, so I know I’m an absolute dinosaur when I’m speaking these things, and I doubt that moving away from dinosaur truth has been good for the world, or will be good in the long run, no matter how sweeping the day is in regard to making sexuality and gender issues in relationships negligible.